Here are some of Starfish on their first day of year 2!

 In December, the children will sit the phonics screening check that the children would ordinarily have completed at the end of Year 1.

-RE: We will exploring symbols and actions which express religious meaning.
-Over the last few weeks we have been looking at Harvest and how it is celebrated in the United Kingdom and comparing this to traditions in China.
+In the Autumn term we looked at Harvest and how it is celebrated in the United Kingdom and comparing this to traditions in China.

 Understanding Arts and Culture